 At Walter Halls Safeguarding is our number one priority and everyone's responsibility.
 The information below explains some of our key provision and systems.
 It is not intended to replace or substitute the reading of our Safeguarding Policy which can be found in the Key Documents –Safeguarding section of this website.
 For us safeguarding goes beyond what is statutory and is our highest priority.
 As a team we constantly reflect on our practise and look for any ways we can to improve.

-We have four school DSL’s (Designated Safeguarding Leads).
+We have five school DSL’s (Designated Safeguarding Leads).
 These are currently: